ibm-cloud-docs/rise-with-sap-on-powervs/overview/get-started.md

 * includes ongoing support and maintenance for the entire solution stack, including infrastructure, platform, and application layers using certified subject-matter experts who handle operating system management tasks, such as patches, monitoring, and maintenance.
 * has the ability to scale up or down as needed with flexible pricing based on usage and consumption.
 * has enhanced security and compliance features with built-in controls and monitoring to help protect data and meet regulatory requirements.
-* enables integration with SAP Business Technology Platform, which provides advanced analytics, AI, and machine learning capabilities to help businesses make data-driven decisions and improve operational efficiency
+* enables integration with SAP Business Technology Platform, which provides advanced analytics, AI, and machine learning capabilities to help businesses make data-driven decisions and improve operational efficiency.
 * encompasses partners and developers that provide a wide range of complementary solutions and services that enhance the RISE with SAP offering.

 See [RISE with SAP](https://www.sap.com/uk/products/erp/rise.html?gclsrc=aw.ds&gad_source=1&gbraid=0AAAAAoV5MAX5yS4NBq8up4zvuErMQIF-Z&gclid=Cj0KCQiA4-y8BhC3ARIsAHmjC_HSyZuyRqHhIBD6sHB0YK_splrNwnJxGbHB_82swpzRbvCCVq3pAxwaAmOtEALw_wcB){: external}.